Introducing Dr. Nancy Garcia-Ruffin

 Many of my clients lived in poverty and had experienced trauma associated with poverty, crime, immigration, and systemic racism.
 Some also lived with severe and chronic mental illness.
 Anyone who has worked in these settings knows the challenges of trying to practice psychotherapy when there are so many social service needs.
 Despite having so many disadvantages, I learned that many of these clients had incredible resilience and grit.

-I developed an interest in sex therapy after finding myself getting information about my clients’ sexual lives and not knowing what to do with it.
-I became a board-certified Sex Therapist in 2009.
-This has enabled me to work effectively with couples in all phases of relationships.
-I also recently joined the Supervision Faculty at the Sex Therapy Program at the Institute for Contemporary Psychotherapy in NYC.
+Community mental health is where I developed an interest in sex therapy after finding myself getting information about my clients’ sexual lives and not knowing what to do with it.
+This led me to pursue sex therapy training and I I became a board-certified Sex Therapist in 2009.
+I quickly learned that I needed to understand couple dynamics in order to be an effective sex therapist, which led me to couples therapy training.

-I’m a child of an immigrant single mother and needed to navigate my own course through my academic, professional, and romantic relationship worlds.
-There were plenty of mistakes and lots of growth along the way, allow me to reassure you.
+As a child of an immigrant single mother, I and needed to navigate my own course through my academic, professional, and romantic relationship worlds.
+There were plenty of mistakes and lots of growth along the way, let me reassure you.
+These experiences have allowed me to be comfortable in many different settings and with many different groups of people.

-My husband and I have been married for over 20 years and can say that my second marriage (to the same person) began nine years after the first.
-That’s how long it took us to mature into our current marriage.
-Through our own work in individual and couples therapy, we identified our own Four Horseman (Gottman) and learned how to correct them.
+My husband and I have been married for over 20 years and can say that we’ve had two marriages.
+Our “second marriage” began nine years after the first.
+That’s how long it took us to mature into our current relationship.
+Through our own work in individual and couples therapy, and my training in couples therapy, we identified our need for differentiation and our own Four Horseman (Gottman) and learned how to correct them.

 While I have no formal training, I have a passion for interior design.
 My husband and I have renovated and designed several apartments and our current house.
 Our first project was the very first apartment we purchased almost 20 years ago, and we did all the work ourselves (installing flooring, kitchen cabinets, sink/fixtures, backsplash).
 That took so long and was so incredibly challenging because we had to turn to the internet for every step, but it turned out beautifully and was so satisfying!
 We no longer have the time to take on hands-on projects, but I’m still very involved in designing our spaces.